 Health Care Waste Management

-- HCWH was an architect of and a Principle Cooperating Agency, together with WHO, for an eight country Global Environment Facility Project on sustainable health care waste management executed by UNDP.
+- HCWH was an architect of and a Principle Cooperating Agency, together with the World Health Organization (WHO), for an eight country Global Environment Facility Project on sustainable health care waste management executed by UNDP.
 The successful project resulted in improved health care waste management practices in project countries, and a series of technical guidance materials that are supporting similar efforts elsewhere, including in several similar multi-country UNDP-led projects that HCWH is now participating in.

 - HCWH worked with our Strategic Partner, Health Care Foundation of Nepal to foster sustainable health care waste management systems that reduce waste, avoid incineration, and help build a recycling economy that supports the program.
 This approach is now scaling across the country.